-The Biology (AS) curriculum is for students with an interest and a desire to pursue an education and a career in the Biological Sciences.
+The Biology (AS) major is for students with an interest and a desire to pursue an education and a career in the Biological Sciences.
 Its purpose is to enable students to transfer to an upper division college or university with junior status and the ability to complete a bachelor’s degree with two additional years of full-time study.
-The curriculum provides seamless transfer to SUNY institutions for students with a variety of specific interests in the Biological Sciences
+The major provides seamless transfer to SUNY institutions for students with a variety of specific interests in the Biological Sciences

 The mission of NCCC includes offering high-quality academic programs leading to degrees while adhering to the principles of student-centeredness, accessibility, and comprehensiveness.
 The Biology, AS, program has the rigor expected of the lower-division student but in an atmosphere of support to ensure the success of students with varying levels of preparation.
 As a SUNY community college, NCCC offers the residents of Niagara County and the State of New York an affordable way to complete the first two years of a bachelor’s degree.
 A highlight of the Biology, AS, program is educational opportunities in areas where local business developments will have potential employment for graduates upon completion of the Bachelor’s degree.